 Authorization of IBank.
 Neither the execution and delivery of this Agreement or the Indenture, the consummation of the transactions contemplated hereby or thereby, nor the fulfillment of or compliance with the terms and conditions of this Agreement or the Indenture, conflict with or result in a material breach of any of the terms, conditions or provisions of any restriction or any agreement or instrument to which IBank is now a party or by which it is bound or constitute a default under any of the foregoing or result in the creation or imposition of any prohibited lien, charge or encumbrance upon any of the property or assets of IBank under the terms of any instrument or agreement, which breach, default, lien, charge or encumbrance may materially and adversely affect the transactions contemplated by this Agreement.

 No Litigation Involving IBank.
-There is no action, suit, proceeding, inquiry or investigation, at law or in equity, before or by any court, public board or body, pending or, to the knowledge of IBank, threatened against IBank, nor is there any basis therefor (i) affecting the creation, organization or existence of IBank or the title of its officers to their respective offices, (ii) seeking to prohibit, restrain or enjoin the execution of this Agreement or the Indenture, or (iii) contesting the ability of IBank to enter into or perform its obligations under this Agreement or any agreement or instrument relating to the transactions contemplated by this Agreement which, if determined adversely to IBank, would have a material adverse effect on IBank’s ability to consummate the transaction contemplated by this Agreement or the Master Trust Indenture.
+To the current actual knowledge of IBank, there is no action, suit, proceeding, inquiry or investigation, at law or in equity, before or by any court, public board or body, pending or threatened against IBank, nor is there any basis therefor (i) affecting the creation, organization or existence of IBank or the title of its officers to their respective offices, (ii) seeking to prohibit, restrain or enjoin the execution of this Agreement or the Indenture, or (iii) contesting the ability of IBank to enter into or perform its obligations under this Agreement or any agreement or instrument relating to the transactions contemplated by this Agreement which, if determined adversely to IBank, would have a material adverse effect on IBank’s ability to consummate the transaction contemplated by this Agreement or the Master Trust Indenture.

 Organization of the Board.
 The Board is a public instrumentality and political subdivision of the State of California, duly organized and validly existing pursuant to Article 3 of Chapter 2 of Division 1 (commencing with Section 174) of the California Water Code.
 Under the provisions of the Statute and the DWSRF Act, the Board has the power to enter into the transactions contemplated by this Agreement and to carry out its obligations hereunder.
 By proper action, the Board has been duly authorized to execute, deliver and duly perform its obligations under this Agreement and the Indenture.
 The Agreement will constitute a legal, valid and binding obligation of the Board, enforceable in accordance with its terms, except as such enforcement may be limited by bankruptcy, insolvency, reorganization, moratorium or similar laws or equitable principles relating to or limiting creditors’ rights generally.